-The latest issue of our department newsletter, Schrödinger’s Tiger, is now available on our website.
-Read it here: Schrödinger’s Tiger - Fall 2013.
+The latest issue of our department newsletter is now available here: Schrödinger’s Tiger - Spring 2014.

 Three post-doctoral fellowships in Biology of Human Diseases.
 The Departments of Physics and Astronomy, Biological Sciences, and Genetics and Biochemistry at Clemson University are seeking three exceptionally talented new investigators, who hold a PhD in relevant fields.
 This unique opportunity exists for PhD graduates and postdoctoral fellows with a special interest in “The biology of human diseases: mechanisms, diagnosis, and personalized medicine”, who aspire to become tenure track faculty in the near future.
 More information is available here.